Foozer/network-diagnostic-tool/README.md

 - Status indicators and progress feedback
 - Configurable ping options including unlimited mode

-> **Note**: To add your own screenshots:
-> 1. Take screenshots of your application running
-> 2. Save them in the `screenshots/` folder
-> 3. Update the image paths above to match your screenshot filenames
-> 4. Or use GitHub's image hosting by dragging screenshots into issues and copying the URLs

 ## Installation

 ### Option 1: Run from Source (Development)